andrewzwicky/TripleAgent/README.rst

 ________
 The examples_ folder showcases some of the most interesting or useful statistics that can be obtained with this data.

-Basic Usage
+Pre-Parsed Events
 ___________
-This repo contains serialized files for all the replays covering SCL4, SCL5, Winter Cup 2019, Summer Cup 2019.
+This repo contains serialized files for all the replays covering SCL4 Regular Season, SCL5 Regular Season, Winter Cup 2019, Summer Cup 2019.
+For SCL seasons, week and division information is included in the game data.

 Installation
 ____________
-You'll need to have `Python 3.7`_ installed (untested with other versions of python).

-The most basic usage for Triple Agent is plotting the included replays.
-To do this run ``pip install -e .[plot]`` from the command line in the top level folder to install the necessary dependencies.
+`Python 3.7`_ is required, but most other third-party packages are optional, depending on what you'd like to do.
+To perform the most basic installation, navigate to the cloned repository and run ``pip install -e .`` from the command line.
+If you would like any of the more advanced functionality (parsing replays or plotting data), see `Installation Instructions`_

 Thanks
 ______